tsimeonov/Computer-Science/Programming Logic and design/Chapter 2 Input Processing Output.md

 In programming terms, a sequence of characters that is used as data is called a `string`.
 When a string appears in the actual code of a program it is called a `string literal`.

 ---

+<h6>Variables and Input</h6>

+A `variable` is a storage location in memory that is represented by a name.

+---